 If you’re willing to add a third body part to your daily routine, Rossi recommends lathering up your face as well.
 “We dermatologists always encourage people to moisturize their face after washing because the moisturizer traps that water in the skin, which it needs to remain healthy,” he says.
 “That extra water will help prevent wrinkles and tired-looking skin.”
 If you’re on the market for some best-practice tips on how to apply moisturizer to your mug, look no further — we had a skin-care expert create a guide to moisturizing your face.

-If you follow this moisturizing routine, you’ll soon find yourself with a memorably smooth handshake (and footshake, if you’re into that sort of thing).
+If you follow this moisturizing routine, you’ll soon find yourself with hands that feel like feathers, silk and other really, really soft stuff.